 - Check the Detroit Area Vaccine Hunters – Michigan Facebook Group

 - You are strongly encouraged to be vaccinated against COVID-19.
-Students currently in the U.S. should try to take advantage of special vaccination opportunities for students.
-The Maize and Blueprint website explains how to register for an appointment – please read this information carefully!
+Students currently in the U.S. should try to take advantage of special vaccination opportunities for students explained on the Maize and Blueprint website – please read this information carefully!
 UHS lists other options for vaccination.
 You can also register for an appointment at a large vaccination site such as Ford Field in downtown Detroit.

 - If you are not able to be vaccinated before leaving the U.S. for the summer, or if you are currently outside the U.S, please make decisions about the vaccine that align with your health and safety needs and the vaccine’s availability.
 The vaccines that the U.S. has approved through the “emergency use authorization process” are the two-dose Pfizer or Moderna vaccines, and the one-dose Janssen/Johnson & Johnson.
 If you are abroad and have access to these, you may wish to get one of them.
 But if that is not possible, there is no reason to delay vaccination.